NDLUG/control-alt-delete/challenge01/README.md

 Before proceeding, however, [Tux] remembers that a [Vigenere Cipher] needs a **key** for proper decryption and one is not written on the sticky note.
-After a brief moment of panic, however, [Tux] releases the key can only be one thing:
+After a brief moment of panic, however, [Tux] realizes the key can only be one thing:

     UNIX